The 3MC calendar window, showing April, May, and June 2026 as a continous sequence of weeks

 A calendar view lets you configure the labels and events shown in 3MC, if any.
 You start with one view, called “Default”; you can stick with that or create additional views for different contexts like work vs. personal or different projects.

-3MC Settings window, with the default calendar view selected, and two other views configured
+3MC Settings window, with the default calendar view selected

-Each calendar view can be independently set up to show weekday names, week numbers, weekends, month labels, and a marker for today’s date, and each one has its own set of system calendars you add.
+Each calendar view can be independently set up to show weekday names, week numbers, weekends, month labels, a highlight for the current week, and a marker for today’s date, and each one has its own set of system calendars you add.
 (These calendars are from your Mac’s Calendar app.)

 Once you have more than one calendar view, you can switch between them in a few places, including the app’s menu and the Settings dialog.

-You can also use an action from within the Shortcuts app, if you want to automate this switching, for example from a macOS Focus Mode.
+You can also use an action from within the Shortcuts app, if you want to automate this switching.

 Viewing events